mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 A chill flowed through my veins as he told my dreams back to me as if he'd known me my whole life.
 I had wanted nothing more than to explore the sky since the day I was born.
 But this was not how I imagined it.
 "That's a suicide mission," I said.
 "What if the obscura is hostile or armed?
 It could be something we can't even fathom."

-"As we speak, we are sending an empty capsule to see how the obscura reacts to it.
+"As we speak, we are sending an empty capsule to see how the obscura reacts.
 We wouldn't dare send a living thing until we know for sure what would happen."

 "And if it does get destroyed, you would have me sit around twiddling my thumbs for a few days?"

 "Think of it this way," he explained.
 "If something were to harm you under my watch – the selfless hero-messenger, the Heiko fidelant's maman – it would be a disaster for our entire project, for all the tribes of Holrag.
 You will be in safe hands.
-A few days making a name for yourself is surely better than spending your precious time in Ulukoma."
+A day to learn how to control the capsule and two more making first contact, giving the whole world valuable information.
+Surely that's better than spending our last days in Ulukoma."

 I withdrew and faced the wall behind me.
 The room felt much smaller with an impatient question hanging in the air.
 It surrounded me, stifled my thoughts, demanded an answer.
 I imagined flying up there in that dark blue void, trying to observe and communicate with some machination that no one had encountered before.
 I saw the dream that Fajro saw: not just preventing our own extinction, but unlocking our understanding of what's really waiting for us out there.
 A dream so big that it could be the death of me, alone in a tiny metal capsule with nothing but the infinite empty sea and the never-ending light of Ara.